-Implementation of the suite of state of the environment programmes is being delivered.
-Reports on the state of and trends in the ecological quality and stream health of the region's fresh water have been published.
+Implementation of the current suite of state of the environment programmes is being delivered.
+Reports on the state of and trends in the ecological quality, physicochemical quality, and health of the region's rivers and lakes, marine ecology, and air quality have been published.
 Support continues for the environmental data LAWA website and engagement in developing the national EMaR (environmental monitoring and reporting) programmes alongside other regional councils and the Ministry for the Environment.
-Staff continued SEM work as a nationally deemed 'essential service' during the covid-19 lockdown.
-Staff continue to review the significant implications of the Government's National Policy Statement and National Environmental Standards relating to fresh water, for the scope and scale of the Council's current environmental monitoring and measurement programmes and future resourcing requirements
+Continued to review the significant implications of the Government's National Policy Statement and National Environmental Standards relating to fresh water, for the scope and scale of the current environmental monitoring and measurement programmes and future resourcing requirements.
+There are extensive requirements for new in-stream biotic integrity measures, suspended and deposited sediment, and dissolved oxygen; fish distribution, diversity and abundance; fish passage and barriers, and new networks of sites.
+Work continues towards publication of the next omnibus 'State of the Environment' report covering all environmental domains in the region.